This article originally appeared on VICE Canada.

 _Hereditary—a film about a mother(Toni Collette) whose family begins to unravel after terrifying secrets about the ancestry are revealed—_shouldn’t be bankable based on the emotion it’s selling: grief.
 The kind of clutch-your-pearls grief that floods in like an inescapable wave.
 It’s mind numbingly bleak, and somehow managed a decent box-office draw.

-Studio hopes for awards from horror films have always been on the low side, thanks to 80s slashers ruled by masked super-killers (11 Halloween movies, and 12 Friday the 13th sequels), meta horror (Evil Dead, Peeping Tom, Scream), and the torture films of the 2000s, (Saw, Hostel, The Human Centipede, The Hills Have Eyes).
-But there’s always been a few cracks of prestige into the horror genre, films like The Shining and Rosemary's Baby.
+Studio hopes for awards from horror films have always been on the low side, thanks to 80s masked super-killers (11 Halloween movies, and 12 Friday the 13th sequels), meta horror like (Evil Dead, Peeping Tom, Scream), and the torture films of the 2000s, (Saw, Hostel, The Human Centipede, The Hills Have Eyes).
+But there’s always been a few cracks of prestige into the horror genre—films like The Shining and Rosemary's Baby.

-But the last 10 years has seen a run of arthouse horror movies at a rate that’s unheard of.
-Films like It Follows, The Babadook, Let the Right One In have shown that both critics and horror fans can agree on something.
+But the last ten years has seen a run of arthouse horror movies at a rate that’s unheard of.
+Films like It Follows, The Babadook, and Let the Right One In have shown that both critics and horror fans can agree on something.
 A film like Hereditary can follow suit, hiding its unsellable themes in the promise of terror-filled expectations.
 Scenes are shot in ways that feel claustrophobic and just slightly off-kilter.
-Moments of slow, cold dread accumulate, and the associated images appear raw: a bird’s head, a burning body, an frozen expression, all saying the same damn things about what grief can look and feel like in a movie theater.
+Moments of slow, cold dread accumulate, and the associated images appear raw—a bird’s head, a burning body, a frozen expression, all saying the same damn things about what grief can look and feel like in a movie theater.

 Follow Noel Ransome on Twitter.